dgusain/dgusain/README.md

 - **👯 Looking to Collaborate On:** AI in robotics, **LLM based applications**, **Computer vision**, and **multi-modal AI**.
 - **Low-key Flex**: Google me!
 90% of the content on the first page, is mine!

 - ⚡ **Hobbies:** I create music in my free time.
 You can check it out here.
+I also write blogs on outer space and extraterrestrial life.
 <table>
   <tr>
     <!-- YouTube Latest Video -->